 Several studies investigating the effects of land use change and agricultural intensification on the water quality of river systems have focused on dissolved C and nutrients such as N and P (Bowes et al., 2018; Drewry et al., 2009; Smith et al., 2017).
-Other studies in temperate and tropical regionss have shown that up to 95 % of the nutrient loads and up to 40 % of the C loads in streams are transported in particulate form, associated to suspended sediments (Moran et al., 2005; Rodríguez-Blanco et al., 2015; Scanlon et al., 2004).
+Other studies in temperate and tropical regions have shown that up to 95 % of the nutrient loads and up to 40 % of the C loads in streams are transported in particulate form, associated to 65 suspended sediments (Moran et al., 2005; Rodríguez-Blanco et al., 2015; Scanlon et al., 2004).
 Sediment-associated nutrients (N and P) are spatially variable (Harrington and Harrington, 2014; Withers et al., 2001) and their concentrations increase during storm events with the rising limb of the hydrograph (Drewry et al., 2009; López-Tarazón et al., 2016).
-Walling et al. (1997) and Bender et al. (2018) observed that P loads mainly occur in particulate form in temperate and subtropical catchments, while N is mainly transported in dissolved form in a temperate catchment in China (Wang et al., 2015).
+Walling et al. (1997) and Bender et al. (2018) observed that P loads mainly occur in particulate form in temperate and subtropical catchments, while N is mainly transported in 70 dissolved form in a temperate catchment in China (Wang et al., 2015).
 Others have found that the major inputs to rivers occur as dissolved P and N loads (Harrington and Harrington, 2014).
-Currently, there are no studies for East Africa investigating sediment-associated total carbon (TC), total nitrogen (TN) and total phosphorus (TP) carbon, nitrogen and phosphorus exports from different land uses.
-This is an important knowledge gap in the knowledge-because the East Africa region has a very dynamic land use system, with intensive conversion of natural ecosystems (forests, wetlands and grasslands) to subsistence and commercial agriculture (Carter et al., 2018).
+Currently, there are no studies for East Africa investigating sediment-associated total carbon (TC), total nitrogen (TN) and total phosphorus (TP) exports from different land uses.
+This is an important knowledge gap because the East Africa region has a very dynamic land use system, with intensive conversion of natural ecosystems (forests, wetlands and grasslands) to 75 subsistence and commercial agriculture (Carter et al., 2018).

-This study aims to fill this knowledge gap by developing an improved understanding of the response of suspended sediments and TC, TN and TP earbon and nutrient fluxes associated with sediments under contrasting land use at catchment scale in the headwaters of the Sondu River Basin originating in the Mau Forest Complex, Kenya.
+suspended sediments and TC, TN and TP fluxes associated with sediments under contrasting land use at catchment scale in the headwaters of the Sondu River Basin originating in the Mau Forest Complex, Kenya.
 Earlier work in this area found much higher suspended sediment yields and dissolved nitrate exports in agricultural compared to forested land use (Jacobs et al., 2018; Stenfert Kroese et al., 2020b) and identified agricultural land as the main source of sediments within a smallholder agriculture catchment (Stenfert Kroese et al., 2020a).
-Therefore, we set out to test the hypothesis that the sediment-associated TC, TN and TP earbon and nutrient fluxes would be higher from the more intensively managed agricultural catchments than from a natural forest catchment.
+Therefore, we set out to test the hypothesis that the sediment-associated TC, TN and TP fluxes would be higher from the more intensively managed agricultural catchments than from a natural forest catchment.